Do you have a new bearded dragon, and you’re wondering how to pick it up safely?

 Keep your palm flat and up to support the weight of the bearded dragon as much as possible.

-If the bearded dragon’s legs or tail are hanging off your hand, they will panic and attempt to escape.
+If the bearded dragon’s legs or tail hang off your hand, they will panic and attempt to escape.

 If needed, use one hand to support the front and a second to support the back and tail.